 What is it about Bob Dylan?
-He defies every expectation of a pop star, and yet packs houses endlessly at the age of 74.
+He defies every expectation of a pop star, and yet packs houses endlessly well into his seventies.
 His shows are epically frustrating, even to fans; which Bob Dylan are we seeing tonight – the shamanic conjurer who brings chills with every line and tosses off genius licks on the piano or the harmonica for his band to flesh out, or the bizarre mutter-singer who seems to have no interest in his audience, and appears to be practicing an instrument he has never encountered?His writing style is a mashup of humor so inside no one knows when the jokes are, magical realism, and an old-fashioned sense of form that has more to do with French medieval ballads than it does with typical folk rock material.
 Try to find a classic pop-rock song not written by Dylan wherein the last line of each verse is exactly the same, and there is no bridge, no real chorus, and no formal arc to the song, just a long chain of long verses – seriously, let me know if you find it, because Dylan has written dozens of these emulations of old ballad forms.

 His singing…well, if you want to end a friendship, I think the order of business is religion, politics, and Bob Dylan’s voice.
 Nonetheless, I’d like to spend the next two hundred words exploring why Dylan’s voice is awesome and crucial, and clear up a few things in the process.
 Dylan’s output can be approached in many ways — differing opinions and alternate takes on the history are welcomed!